St Martin in the Fields (parish): Poor law

 St Martin in the Fields had a parish workhouse since 1724 sited on an old burial ground between Hemmings Row, Dukes Court, St Martin's Place and Castle Street.
 It was enlarged in 1772 under the St. Martin in the Fields (Poor Relief) Act 1770 (10 Geo.
 3. c.
 75) and the Workhouse (Westminster) Act 1772 (12 Geo.
 3. c.
 34).
 It was demolished in 1871, for an extension to the National Gallery.

 St Martin in the Fields was a single parish for the poor law, following the Poor Law Amendment Act 1834, until 1868, when it became part of the Strand Poor Law Union.

 Reform

 In 1889, the parish became part of the new County of London, and in 1900, it became part of the Metropolitan Borough of Westminster.
 The St Martin in the Fields Vestry was replaced by Westminster City Council, and the vestry hall became Westminster City Hall.
-The civil parish was abolished in 1922.
+On 1 April 1922 the parish was abolished to form City of Westminster.